-Monitoring the acquisition/provision of service and following up with enrollees guarantees continuity of service.
+Monitoring the acquisition/provision of service and following up with clients guarantees continuity of service.
 Monitoring and follow-up includes:

-- Verifying that quality services, as identified in the case management plan, are being received by the enrollee and are being delivered by providers in a cost conscious manner; - Assuring that the enrollee is adhering to the case management plan and ascertaining the reason for the decision not to follow the agreed upon plan;

-- Ascertaining the enrollee's satisfaction with the services provided and advising the preparer of the case management plan of the findings if the plan has been formulated by another practitioner; - Collecting data and documenting in the case record the progress of the enrollee (this includes documenting contacts made to or on behalf of the enrollee); - Making necessary revisions to the case management plan; - Making alternate arrangements when services have been denied or are unavailable to the enrollee; and - Assisting the enrollee and/or provider of services to resolve disagreements, questions or problems with implementation of the case management plan.
+- Verifying that quality services, as identified in the case management plan, are being received by the client and are being delivered by providers in a cost conscious manner: - ➤ Assuring that the client is adhering to the case management plan and ascertaining the reason for the decision not to follow the agreed upon plan; - Ascertaining the client's satisfaction with the services provided and advising the preparer of the case management plan of the findings if the plan has been formulated by another practitioner; - ➤ Collecting data and documenting in the case record the progress of the client (this includes documenting contacts made to or on behalf of the client); - ➤ Making necessary revisions to the case management plan; - Making alternate arrangements when services have been denied or are unavailable to the client; and - ➤ Assisting the client and/or provider of services to resolve disagreements, questions or problems with implementation of the case management plan.